 - Check pile to see if related title is present (eg. a special issue or supplement to title readily found).
 If a likely “partner” is present, check notes carefully for instructions on special or supplementary issues.

-- Check discard file on URSUS (Title: DISCARD OR ROUTE CHECKLIST FOR ORONO: NUMBER 1-3)
+- Check discard file on URSUS (Title: DISCARD CHECKLIST FOR ORONO A THROUGH Z)